-We intend to prioritize the needs of the Land by engaging in ecosystem restoration, biodiversity protection and regenerative food production, while providing a venue for people to deepen their relationship with nature.
+As caretakers of the Earth and all living beings affected by human behaviour, we intend to prioritize the needs of the land by engaging in ecosystem restoration, biodiversity protection and regenerative food production, while providing a venue for people to deepen their relationship with nature.

-We recognize and prioritize the interrelationships between a healthy planet, a healthy community, a healthy mind, and a healthy body.
-We aim to promote healing justice and address how generations of trauma, systemic violence, and oppression impact individual and community health.
+We would like to recognize and prioritize the interrelationships between a healthy planet, healthy relationships, a healthy mind, and a healthy body.
+We seek projects and collaborations that promote holistic health and social justice and address how generations of trauma and systemic violence and oppression impact individual and community health.

 Thank you for supporting the Biblioterre community vision.